umutacar/DC/DESIGN.md

 Crucially, the top level lexer eliminates all comments to streamline the subsequent phases of the compilation.

 Because latex has quite a flexible structure, and allows regions of text to be skipped completely and don't obey the laws of the language, e.g., with  "verbatim/comment/lstinline" commands, at the top level, we have to be quite careful about these.
 To this end, we define two kinds of lexing/parsing mechanisms.
-One does not care about comments and all and simply skips regions of text until an enclosing command is found.
+* The "skip" mechanism does not care about comments and all and simply skips regions of text until an enclosing command is found.
 This "skip_env" is what we use for comment/verbatim/lstinline environments.
-For other environments, we use "take_env", which skipns over comments.
+Note that this does not allow for nesting.
+* The "take" mechanism, used for all other environments,  skips over comments and allows nesting of enironments.
 Skipping over comments is necessary because otherwise, we could think that the text within comment is significant, e.g.
 ```
 \begin{definition}
 % \end{definition}